 👉 Local Tip – If you want to stay at the falls for the day instead of going to North Bend, be sure to dine at the amazing Salish Lodge.
 And, as long as you’re there, why not book yourself a relaxing massage as well?

 Puget Sound’s Whidbey Island is as much a destination for hippies and artists as it is for outdoor enthusiasts.
-About 35 miles north of Seattle, visitors will find Whidbey Island an easy-going community with several larger towns to explore.
+About 35 miles north of Seattle, visitors will find Whidbey Island an easy-going community with several larger Washington towns to explore.

 Langley is my personal favorite and you’re guaranteed to have a great time there whether you spend your time relaxing by the waterfront, playing games in the old-school arcade, or marveling over just how many wild bunnies are running about.